 This powerful network, the salacious campaign environment, and challenging electoral conditions in Alabama afforded unique opportunity to court non-obvious Democrat voters.

 Resonate verified the bubble’s existence by combining the nation’s largest independent voter research with anonymized contextual, real-time analysis of more than 15 billion page loads per day, leveraging artificial intelligence and advanced predictive modeling to understand the audience at an individual-level.

 Our analyses demonstrated that the bubble held enough persuadable Independent and Republican voters to tip the scales in favor of the Democratic candidate, Doug Jones, and neutralize the significant statewide Republican advantage of outnumbering Democrat voters by roughly 2-1.

-Resonate enabled the Jones campaign to establish a direct line of communication with the over 240,000 voters within the confines of Alabama’s conservative media bubble.
-Voters were targeted with a negative Roy Moore ad consisting of a 30 second pre-roll video highlighting the serious sexual misconduct allegations levied against Moore, his extreme policy views, and lack of support from leaders in his own party, including Alabama’s senior Republican Senator.
-These were the types of persuasive Democratic messages that had previously been in short supply or completely absent from these voters’ digital ecosystem.
+Resonate enabled the Jones campaign to establish a direct line of communication with over 240,000 voters within the confines of Alabama’s conservative media bubble.
+Voters were targeted with a negative Roy Moore ad consisting of a 30 second pre-roll video, highlighting the serious sexual misconduct allegations levied against Moore, his extreme policy views, and lack of support from leaders in his own party.

-Overall, the negative Moore video generated 80,000 unique completions with each voter consuming the video an average of 10x.
+Overall, the negative Moore video generated 80,000 unique completions with each user consuming the video an average of 10x.

-Of the 80,000 voters in the conservative media bubble who completed the video, are analyses showed:
+Of the 80,000 voters in the conservative bubble who completed the video, our insights showed:

 - 41% identified as Independents and 45% identified as Republicans